michelou/kafka-examples/examples/README.md

 This first example presents the mininal scenario found in the official [Kafka] documentation and in many introductory articles.

-In this case most of the work focuses on the configuration of the [Kafka] commands; our example is set up as follows :
+In this scenario most of the work focuses on the configuration of the [Kafka] commands; our example is set up as follows :
 - directory [`config\`](./config/) contains properties files (e.g. `zookeeper.properties` for the Zookeeper service).
 We slightly modified those files (e.g. Windows paths) after copying them from the [Kafka] installation directory (i.e. `%KAFKA_HOME%\config\*.properties`).
 - command [`quickstart.bat`](./quickstart/quickstart.bat) features several subcommands such as `start`, `stop` and `test` to facilitate the user experience in a Windows environment.

   <a href="../docs/images/quickstart_help.png"><img src="../docs/images/quickstart_help.png" width="50%" /></a>

-In resume, the two subcommands `start` and `stop` manage the Zookeeper and Kafka services and subcommand `test` creates a topic and starts both a producer (prompting for the user input, including `Ctrl-C` to stop it) and a consumer.
+In resume, the two subcommands `start` and `stop` manage the Zookeeper and Kafka services and subcommand `test` creates a topic and starts both a producer (*which gets its input from a text file*) and a consumer (press `Ctrl-C` to stop it).

-Command [`quickstart.bat`](./quickstart/quickstart.bat)` start` launches both servers after performing several checks (e.g. don't start service if already up and running) :
+Command [`quickstart.bat`](./quickstart/quickstart.bat)` start` launches the two services after performing several checks (e.g. don't start service if already up and running) :

 <pre style="font-size:80%;">
 <b>&gt; <a href="./quickstart/quickstart.bat">quickstart</a> start -verbose</b>